 structured as companies.
-PACRA considers broker's experience in the industry and views favorably brokers that have gained several years' track record, navigating through market cycles, developing sound processes and a well nurtured expertise to offer asset management services.
-PACRA also draws comfort from the institutional and/ or foreign ownership as the propensity of support (brand name, capital etc.) from key owner/s, as and when required, is considered an important credit driver.
+PACRA considers broker's experience in the industry and views those brokers favorably that have gained several years' track record, navigating through market cycles, developing sound processes and have well nurtured expertise to offer brokerage services.
+PACRA also draws comfort from the institutional and/or foreign ownership as the propensity of support (brand name, capital etc.) from key owner/s, as and when required, and their expertise are considered important credit drivers.